DennisVidal/dayz-banking/README.md

   </tbody>
 </table>

-## I'm having some sort of issue with this mod, what can I do?
+---
+## Troubleshooting

-The cause of most issues is some simple syntax error in the config file.
-Therefore the first thing you should try is running the config through some Json validator like [this](https://jsonformatter.curiousconcept.com/) one.
+From my experience the cause of most issues is a simple syntax error in the config file.
+Therefore the first thing you should try is running the config through some json validator like [this](https://jsonformatter.curiousconcept.com/) one.

 If there are no errors in your config check that you didn't set a float value instead of an integer one for certain variables in the config, e.g. setting the value of some currency to 1.0 instead of just 1.

 Similarly setting the currency limit to anything close to the maximum representable integer value (2,147,483,647) will likely lead to problems as well.

-In case none of the above is the case, feel free to add me on either Discord(Deadcraft#8378) or [Steam](https://steamcommunity.com/id/Deadcraft "Steam profile of Dennis Vidal") and I'll try to assist you with the problem.
+In case none of the above is the case, feel free to add me on either Discord(deadcraft) or [Steam](https://steamcommunity.com/id/Deadcraft "Steam profile of Dennis Vidal") and I'll try to assist you with the problem.